HauptJ/Evaluate-Minikube/Notes.md

         - **Command:** `minikube mount ~/temp/minikube/:/host`

 ### Overall
-- It just feels like a dev tool instead of something you would use in production.
+- After using it for a while, it just feels like a dev tool instead of something you would use in production.